Find out about the eligibility for Fellowship and how to apply. Darllen y dudalen hon yn Gymraeg.

 - working with patients, carers and their organisations.

-Fellowship is open to both UK and Overseas Members, but unfortunately Affiliates and Associates can't apply.
+Fellowship is open to both UK and Overseas Members (with MRCPsych) working at any grade, including SAS doctors and retired members.
+Unfortunately, Affiliates and Associates can't apply.

 If successful, Fellows can use the title FRCPsych once they've paid the prescribed registration fee.